-David Chum is the son of Cambodian refugees who escaped the persecution and killing of Pol Pot and the Khmer Rouge.
-They immigrated to the United States when he was an infant.
+David Chum is a Cambodian refugee.
+His parents fled the country to escape the persecution and killing of Pol Pot and the Khmer Rouge when he was an infant.
 He is a professionally trained artist and self-taught designer based in New England.
 He holds a B.F.A. from the Art Institute of Boston at Lesley University, and his artwork has been shown in commercial, alternative, and on-line galleries locally and internationally, and is included in collections across the country.

 At an extremely early age, David showed a talent for drawing, sketching Disney-inspired ballgowns.
 He took one sewing class at the age of 12 and learned to sew a pillow.
 He got his first taste of clothing design in the theater department as a teenager.
 David has also incorporated hand-made costumes into many of his fine art pieces.